Corallus-Caninus/RepVap/README.md

 run the python program to generate your STls.
 A guide on building a RepVap out of a 5 gallon bucket is under development.

+Suggested Slicing:

+It is recommended to print with adaptive layering with tree supports only touching the bed to allow for precision on the print where needed.
+These models were sliced in Cura.

+# INLET FLANGE
+Print standing up so the grooves are printed along the z axis.

+# NOZZLE ARRAY
+Print with adaptive layering and a low layer height.
+Reduce the layer width slightly (ex: 0.35mm on 0.4mm diameter nozzle) nozzles should be touching the bed, this makes the pagoda cones a little difficult (adaptive layering helps) but yields better nozzles.

+# WATER BRACKET
+Print with the screw mounts touching the bed.
+Ensure good overlap with infill so the screw mounts dont seperate when threaded through.

 RepVap is a high flow water chiller for cheap aluminum cooling blocks.
 Its intended use is for CPUs and the design is made to be very affordable (~$100 for all the bells and whistles).